nodejs/node/doc/api/crypto.md

 added: v0.9.3
 -->

-Returns an array with the names of the supported hash algorithms.
+Returns an array of the names of the supported hash algorithms, such as `RSA-SHA256`.

 Example: